seanbaxter/DirectXShaderCompiler/docs/WritingAnLLVMBackend.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

-TableGen will also generate an enumeration consisting of all named Operand types defined in the backend, in the llvm::XXX::OpTypes namespace.
+TableGen will also generate an enumeration consisting of all named Operand types defined in the backend, in the llvm37::XXX::OpTypes namespace.
 Some common immediate Operand types (for instance i8, i32, i64, f32, f64)
 are defined for all targets in ``include/llvm/Target/Target.td``, and are available in each Target's OpTypes enum.
 Also, only named Operand types appear